spatineo/log-anonymiser/README.md

 	  --mask.ipv6=value    How many bits in IPv6 addressess to mask / anonymise (default 80)
 	  --threads            How many concurrent threads are used in parallel (default 32)
 </pre>

+## Anonymising logs for Spatineo Monitor

+Users of Spatineo Monitor should use this tool to process their log files before sending the logs to Spatineo.
+This tool can be easily integrated into the script that automates transfer of log files to Spatineo.
+The only change required to the usual upload script is that anonymising is done before sending the file.

 # How it works